Here an SUV clogs the "Strada della Forra"

 In the opening sequence of the second Bond part with Daniel Craig in the leading role, it can be guessed that the mighty switchbacks, some of which lead very steeply along the western shore of Lake Garda – where dramatic water levels are reported – are not only beautiful but also tricky .

 A video has been going viral on social media for days, showing a dense traffic jam on the Strada della Forra.
 Nothing worked!
-Visibly annoyed, motorists ran across the street to apparently inquire about the cause of what felt like a long line of cars.
+Visibly annoyed, motorists ran across the street to inquire about the cause of what felt like an eternity of cars.
 As the Picture reported that an SUV coming from the opposite direction blocked the eye of a bottleneck on the Strada della Forra.
 Ultimately, all other cars that came towards the massive vehicle couldn’t go any further.

 Strada della Forra